themithani/themithani.github.io/rstudio/README.md

 The app developed for the first part of the assignment is avalilable at: https://azharmithani.shinyapps.io/FinalAssign/

-The presentation is available at: themithani.github.io
+The presentation is available at: https://themithani.github.io/rstudio/mcPres-rpubs.htm

-Files for the presentation are avalilable on the GitHub: https://github.com